 A privacy notice for Councillors when acting on casework for their constituents can be found here.

 MVDC will not transfer the personal data you have provided outside of the UK or European Union unless this is permitted in accordance with the General Data Protection Regulation or the Data Protection Act 2018.

 How long the personal data will be kept for:

-The personal data you have supplied will be destroyed in accordance with MVDC's Data Retention and Disposal Schedule.
+The personal data you have supplied will be destroyed in accordance with MVDC's Records Retention and Disposal Schedule.

 Automated Decision Making: